Privacy Policy

 The grith product supports optional features that send data to our servers:

-• Audit pipeline (Pro / Team / Enterprise) — when enabled, condensed audit records (tool-call evaluations, decisions, scores; not the underlying file or network payloads) are pushed to our backend for cross-device review and team-level reporting.
-Configurable per-session and can be disabled at any time.
+• Audit pipeline (Pro / Enterprise) - when enabled, condensed audit records are pushed to our backend for cross-device review and team-level reporting.
+Records can include the team and account identifiers, session and project names, supervised tool, tool-call type, decision, scores, model/provider identifiers, token counts, cost estimate, and timestamps.
+They do not include the underlying file contents, prompts, command arguments, or network payloads.
+Audit sync can be disabled at any time.

 • Update checks - the daemon may query the public GitHub Releases API to check for new versions.
 This reveals your IP and user-agent to GitHub; we receive no data from this call.

-• License validation (Pro / Team / Enterprise) — periodic signed-licence checks against our backend.
+• Licence validation (Pro / Enterprise) - periodic signed-licence checks against our backend.
 We log your account ID and the timestamp.

 Where features are explicitly opt-in or opt-out, the lawful basis is contract (delivering the feature you chose to use); where they support security and abuse prevention the basis is legitimate interests.
 Local-only usage of the open-source product never sends data to our servers.